ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 **Making a cup of coffee**
 1. Put water in an electric kettle
-2. Put instant coffee in the cup
+2. When water boils, put instant coffee in the cup
 3. Pour hot water into the cup
 4. Add sugar
 5. Stir